E. D. Berman: Inter-Action and community action/development

 Berman established Inter-Action in London in 1968 to explore new forms of creative and participatory programmes for the Inner City, and find new ways to motivate learning.
 The work is targeted at disadvantaged families and young people (especially young girls and young women in science and technology), children with learning disabilities and people returning to education or seeking training.
 It has been described as "the most exciting community education agency in Europe".

 Essentially, Inter-Action is involved in problem-solving work of a community development nature.
-It takes specific challenges and tries to develop practical projects and techniques which can be widely disseminated and used by others throughout the UK and Europe.
+It takes specific challenges and tries to develop practical projects and techniques that can be widely disseminated and used by others throughout the UK and Europe.
 The work with disadvantaged groups of young people (and adults) and especially girls/young women has been a major theme throughout the decades of the work of Inter-Action and now Fab Foundation UK.

-Inter-Action Trust (later Inter-Action Social Enterprise Trust) has been the umbrella for Berman's activities, including a series of theatres, at least six theatre companies, community festivals and seasons of plays, making print and radio media accessible to local communities, establishing the first City Farm, the National Federation of City Farms and Community Gardens (see below), the first community architecture service in Europe and numerous other projects.
-Inter-Action commissioned the first community arts resource centre in Europe which was purpose-built on a derelict Council site in Talacre Road, West Kentish Town, London, designed by Cedric Price.
+Inter-Action Trust (later Inter-Action Social Enterprise Trust) has been the umbrella for Berman's activities, including a series of theatres, at least six theatre companies, community festivals and seasons of plays, making print and radio media accessible to local communities, establishing the first city farm, the National Federation of City Farms and Community Gardens (see below), the first community architecture service in Europe and numerous other projects.
+Inter-Action commissioned the first community arts resource centre in Europe, which was purpose-built on a derelict Council site in Talacre Road, west Kentish Town, London, designed by Cedric Price.
 Inter-Action has influenced the work of numerous other community arts initiatives as well as direct offshoots in Milton Keynes and Leeds.

-The Father & Mother Xmas Union (FXU) was set up in 1969 to stage large-scale social and activist events such as protests against the National Front and Selfridges (for using red-leg labour).
+The Father & Mother Xmas Union (FXU) was set up in 1969 to stage large-scale social and activist events such as protests against the National Front and Selfridges (for using non unionised workers.).

-City Farms: In 1971, Berman negotiated with British Rail to take over numerous tracts (10,000 acres) of land throughout the UK which were unusable for development under modern planning legislation because of their proximity to the railway lines.
-He established the first City Farm in Britain in Kentish Town, north London, in 1971 (which became a model for City Farms across the country) and then the National Federation of City Farms and Community Gardens which currently includes approx. 1,200 City Farms and Community Gardens throughout the UK.
+City Farms: In 1971, Berman negotiated with British Rail to take over numerous tracts (10,000 acres) of land throughout the UK that were unusable for development under modern planning legislation because of their proximity to the railway lines.
+He established the first city farm in Britain in Kentish Town, north London, in 1971 (which became a model for city farms across the country) and then the National Federation of City Farms and Community Gardens, which currently includes approximately 1,200 City Farms and Community Gardens throughout the UK.